pren1/Artificial_dd/README.md

 ### 5. Quick start

 First, create an instance and load the model.
 At this part, please notice the tunable parameter 'BATCH_SIZE'.
 The program will be more time-consuming if you increase this parameter, but you will get better results, so there is a trade-off here.
+For instance, if you set BATCH_SIZE to 500, it should take 6.7 seconds to generate 20 fake danmakus on my computer.
+We could expect it to be much faster in a GPU.

 ```python
 from model_process import model_process
 'Initialize'